giorginolab/CHARMM_GUI_GROMACS_5_fixup/README.md

 CHARMM-GUI.
 Go in the `gromacs` directory and run the supplied `fixup5.sh` script.

-The MDP files for the 6 equilibration steps are patched as follows (in short):
+The MDP files for the 6.x equilibration steps are patched as follows (in short):

 * 6.1: the `group` cut-off scheme is selected
 * 6.2 to 6.6, and production: rection field and Verlet cutoff are enabled.

 See the `fixup5.sh` script for the parameters, which should correspond to those in the citation below.
+Adjusting paths is left as an exercise to the reader.

 Parameters